Railway Regulation Act 1840: Provisions

-As of 2025, section 16 of the act, For punishment of persons obstructing the officers of any railway company, or trespassing upon any railway remains in force, as subsequently amended.
+As of 2026, section 16 of the act, For punishment of persons obstructing the officers of any railway company, or trespassing upon any railway remains in force, as subsequently amended.
 The remainder has been repealed and replaced.

+Subsequent developments

+The following enactments were repealed by section 2 of, and the second schedule to, the Statute Law Revision Act 1959 (7 & 8 Eliz.
+2. c.
+68), which came into force on 29 July 1959.